 Or, click the source collection name in an item's detailed information.

 Find items in the public domain

 Click “Public Domain Status” under “Limit your search.”
-In the United States, items created prior to 1923
+To see items that have been explicitly marked

 Find out more about an item

 Click on the title of an item from the search results or browsing list.
 This will take you to a viewer for the

 Or, click the information symbol at the top right of the image viewer to displays item details.

 Click the toggle symbol in upper left of the image viewer for icons to modify an image.